Dark-Heresy/front-end/README.md

 Add the bin path to the Windows environment variable `PATH`
 Run `openssl` and then write the content of the `npm run generate-certificate` script

+## Stats

+You can analyze the webpack production bundle size by running the command `npm run build:stats`.

+## Debug

+You can checkout if there is any circular dependency by running the command `npm run circular-dependencies-check`.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).